Seeeveeen/RA-MoE-4E/README.md

 ### Gating Network

-The gating network combines the standardized static representation with additional state features including implied volatility, moneyness, time to maturity, realized-volatility measures, implied-volatility deviation, bid–ask spread, and change in open interest.
+The gating network combines the standardized static representation with additional state features including:

+- implied volatility;
+- moneyness;
+- time to maturity;
+- realized-volatility measures;
+- implied-volatility deviation;
+- bid–ask spread;
+- change in open interest.

 The resulting routing distribution determines the contribution of each expert to the final prediction.